hyphenized/hl-emscriptem/README.md

 * Completely revamped "intro" page (memory selection screen)
 * Added 404 page, favicon and README
 * Fixed typo for Hazard Course title

+# Credits

+- galtamirano, for the help with the initial setup & testing
+- mittorn, who made this possible
+- GAly Raffo for the awesome 3d models
+- and the people responsible for this masterpiece